AndroidTestBugReport/ReCDroid/README.md

 ### Run RecDroid

 1. Open the virtualbox image.
 2. Start an android emulator.
-Wait(mins) until it is totally launched.
+Wait (for minutes) until it is totally launched.
 ```sh
    emulator -avd avd -wipe-data
 ```